 Figure 7.13.3.17.3-1: Notify client to synchronize through MCData notification server

 1. The Message notification client wants to create notification channels (i.e. endpoint URLs) to be used by the MCData message store to send notification messages and sends a Create notification channel request to the MCData notification server.
-The desired validity period for the channels to be used and the notification channel type (PUSH or PULL) are included in the request.
+The desired validity duration for the channels to be used and the notification channel type (PUSH or PULL) are included in the request.

 2. The MCData notification server authenticates the Message notification client and authorizes its request.

 3. The MCData notification server sends the Message notification client the Create notification channel response with the endpoint URLs that will be used by the MCData message store to send the notification messages and the Message notification client to receive the notification messages.
-The MCData notification server also includes what is the valid period for these endpoint URLs to be used in the response.
+The MCData notification server also includes what is the valid duration for these endpoint URLs to be used in the response.

-4. If the notification type is PULL method, the Message notification client sends the Open notification channel to the MCData notification server to start receiving the notification message.
+4. The Message notification client may send the Open notification channel to the MCData notification server to start receiving the notification message.

 5. The Message notification client sends the Subscribe for notification request to the MCData message store asking to be notified if there are changes to its message store account.
 The callback URL returned from the MCData notification server in step 3 is included in the request for the MCData message store to use to send notification messages.